 - Type 3: Major component in internal organs and skin

 Collagen can reduce injuries and enhance recovery in runners and athletes.
-Shock absorption and cartilage preservation prevents knee pain and reduces joint pain.
+Shock absorption and cartilage preservation prevent knee pain and reduce joint pain.
 Collagen production is natural, but nutrition and joint pain supplements can boost collagen.

 Those with recent injuries might take a joint collagen supplement to support connective tissue repair.
 Collagen-rich foods include: